The Pharos Lighthouse at Alexandria

 Within my reconstruction, the plaza acted as a reservoir of water and air held at low pressure.
 A vortex generator high in the tower provided a vacuum to supply a series of heat exchangers in the accommodation rooms.
 The reservoirs and the heat exchangers were otherwise only open to the waters of halocline (saline) pools deliberately developed in the deeper sections of the inner and outer harbour.

-By drawing cold water from deeper out in the sea, cold water storage in a halocline can be developed at anything down to ~4oC .
-Most commonly, it would be 10oC-20oC below the ambient norm, depending on the time of day.
-Warm water storage however, is limited by the surface temperauture and the water's salinity.
-A heavy brine layer developed beneath fresh water can kept at a maximum of around 5oC-10oC above the temperature of the surface water.
-At night the surface water could quite conceivably be warmer than the surrounding air, conditions ideal for the release of vapour.
-The warm halocline pool would maintain this vapour release for far longer than would occur without the release of this stored energy.
+By drawing cold water from deeper out in the sea and applying a vacuum, the cold water storage in a halocline could at times be developed at anything down to 4oC .
+Most commonly, however, it would be perhaps 10oC-20oC below the ambient norm, possibly depending on the time of day.
+Warm water storage is limited by the water's salinity.
+With a heavy brine layer developed beneath fresh water, the storage can be kept at a maximum of around 10oC-15oC above the temperature of fresh water at the surface.
+At night the surface water would be warmer than the surrounding air, conditions ideal for the release of vapour.
+The energy.stored in the deeper, salty water would 'upset' and maintain this vapour release for far longer than would otherwise occur but the inverted differntial would need to be re-established each day with the steady, non-tubulent release of fresh water across the surface of the harbour.
 To top

 7. Tower–1st Stage.(~90m-100m AMSL)

-Encompassing well over half the tower’s total height, at around 100m, the square main tower section was by far the largest and visually impressive part of this complex.
-According to a number of sources, the square tower had a (sealed?) hollow circular core surrounded by a spiral staircase with 50 rooms or suites of visitor accommodation.
+Encompassing well over half the tower’s total height, at around 100m, the square main tower section was the largest and most visually impressive part of this complex.
+According to numerous sources, the square tower had a (sealed?) hollow circular core surrounded by a spiral staircase and around 50 rooms or suites for visitor accommodation.

-The engineering imperatives of the structure as a water producing mechanism define the hollow core as the 1st-stage plenum of the vacuum system that caused air to be drawn down through the octagonal vortex generator in the second section of the tower.
-[This 1st-stage, initial vacuum was created by convection in a ring of pyramids (or similar structures) surrounding the lighthouse at a radius of ~200m].
+The engineering imperatives of the structure as a water producing mechanism define the hollow core and base of the tower as the plenum of the vacuum system that caused air to be drawn down through the tower and out to. a ring of pyramids (or thermal towrs) surrounding the lighthouse at a radius of ~200m .
+[The initial 1st-stage vacuum was created by convection within the ring of thermal towers(see Fig 3.) ].

 Heat exchanger panels in every room of the accommodation section would have been fed with cold water by suction pumps powered from the vacuum system.
-In operation, the panels produced a constant supply of cool, fresh air and water that also no doubt, was readily available to wealthy guests.
+In operation, the panels produced a constant supply of cool, fresh air and fresh water that no doubt, was readily available to wealthy guests using syphoning techniques in series from the floor above.
 To top

 8. Tower–2nd Stage. (~110m+ AMSL)